AssisrMatheus/keypress-overlay/README.md

 - Click "OK"

-> I also recommend checking "Refresh browser when scene becomes active" and "Shitdown source when not visible" at the bottom.
+> I also recommend checking "Refresh browser when scene becomes active" and "Shutdown source when not visible" at the bottom.

 ![obs-tutorial](https://i.imgur.com/RNdIbaK.gif)